 Within this blog post, I’d like to cover some positives and negatives of my experiences surrounding working in such a busy city as Manchester is.
 And why those experiences has led MadeByShape to having a studio just 15 minutes away from the hustle and bustle.

-As a Freelancer, I either spent full days in agency offices, went to University, or worked from home.
+As a Freelance Web Designer, I either spent full days in agency offices, went to University, or worked from home.
 My days were split and this lifestyle was great for a few reasons…

-If I skip a few years too the point were Myself and Jason decided to create an agency ourselves, MadeByShape, our thought process was different.
+If I skip a few years too the point were Myself and Jason decided to create a web design agency ourselves, MadeByShape, our thought process was different.
 We had to create awareness of our new brand to bigger companies and attract new clients.
 We could no longer rely on my network connections to give constant work for a growing agency.
+Referrals are great - but they shouldn't be your sole income of enquiries - it's not sustainable.
 We’d been working from our separate homes for a few years as 2 freelancers working together.
 Now that we wanted to create an agency, that changed our thought process to the following:

 Which out of the above do you think caused us problems?
 I bet you can guess, especially with the title of this blog post.
 Yes, it’s the fact that we ‘thought’ we needed to be in Manchester city centre.
 When in fact, we didn’t, and we still don’t.

 Some people could argue for the benefits, and I understand some of them.
 But for us as a company, and how we operate - it simply doesn’t work.
-For starters, the commute wastes at least 3 hours of my time each day.
+For starters, the commute wastes at least 3 hours of my time each day (we are only 12 miles away).
 I was getting into work feeling stressed before I’d even opened my computer.
 So as we grew and hired staff, I didn’t want to be stressed, and I didn’t want my staff to be stressed.
 So now that we are in a convenient location - all my staff drive away from traffic and feel fresh on arrival at work.

 Another point was that I had to go and meet clients as well as them visiting me, and these clients are all over the country (the world in fact).
 So me getting in my car (after paying for car parking) and going to visit them, sitting in traffic just to get out of the city, do a meeting and drive back, was wasting a full day of my time.
 It just wasn’t working at all.